zkortam/Surf/README.md

 # Surf

-The next genration of Social Media
+The next generation of Social Media